 Then since DA is equal to DB, the angle DAE is also equal to the angle DBE [I. 5].
 And, since one side AEB of the triangle DAE is produced, the angle DEB is greater than the angle DAE [I. 16].
-But the angle DAE is equal to the angle DBE; therefore the angle DEB is greater than the angle DBE.
+But the angle DAE is equal to the angle DBE; therefore the angle DEB is greater than the angle DBE is greater than the angle DBE is greater than the angle DBE.
 And the greater angle is subtended by the greater side [I. 19]; therefore DB is greater than DE.